-Given the legal set-up for OTFs will start with the MiFID II entry into force (3 January 2018), there are currently no practical examples for the functioning OTF business ventures.
+Given the legal set-up for OTFs has started to apply with the MiFID II entry into force (3 January 2018), before that date there were no practical examples of functioning OTF business ventures.

-It is expected that with the introduction of OTFs as a new category of trading venue for non-equity instruments, many new trading venue providers that currently operate outside a regulated environment (e.g. dark pools, crossing networks, voice brokerage systems) will emerge (Risk Assessment On the temporary exclusion of exchange traded derivatives from Articles 35 and 36 of MiFIR of exchange traded derivatives from Articles 35 and 36 of MiFIR, 04 April 2016, ESMA/2016/461, p.
+It was expected that with the introduction of OTFs as a new category of trading venue for non-equity instruments, many new trading venue providers that under MiFID I operated outside a regulated environment (e.g. dark pools, crossing networks, voice brokerage systems) would emerge (Risk Assessment On the temporary exclusion of exchange traded derivatives from Articles 35 and 36 of MiFIR of exchange traded derivatives from Articles 35 and 36 of MiFIR, 04 April 2016, ESMA/2016/461, p.
 20).